milyas009/PyPSA-PH/README.md

 ## Overview

 This Jupyter Notebook provides a comprehensive, high spatial and temporal resolution model of the Philippine power grid using [PyPSA (Python for Power System Analysis)](https://pypsa.readthedocs.io/en/latest/).
 The model, called PyPSA-PH, is designed for research, planning, and scenario analysis to support the integration of renewable energy, grid modernization, and sustainable energy policy in the Philippines.
-The current model is currently composed of 192 nodes/buses, 425 generation units, 236 transmission lines, 25 storage units andd demand data benchedmarked from the year 2023 wit.
+The current model is currently composed of 192 nodes/buses, 425 generation units, 236 transmission lines, 25 storage units andd demand data benchedmarked from the year 2023.

 ![PyPSA-PH Full nodes baseline model](PyPSA_PH_fullnodes.png)